 I used to bake these cookies with my mom as a kid.
 The first thing I learned to cook was cookies; I was her kitchen assistant.

 These cookies are very economical as they have no butter or much sugar.
-Sugar was one of the most expensive ingredients in colonial Chile since it’s very difficult to cultivate sugarcane in Chile.
-Nowadays sugar is obtained from sugarbeets in Chile.
+Sugar was one of the most expensive ingredients in colonial Chile since it’s challenging to cultivate sugarcane in Chile.
+Nowadays, sugar is obtained from sugarbeets in Chile.

 - 3 1/2 –4 cups flour